 How to Check Your Credit

-You can see two of your credit scores for free, updated each month, on Credit.com and you are entitled to a free copy of your credit report every 12 months from the three main credit reporting agencies (Equifax, Experian and TransUnion), which you can get by visiting AnnualCreditReport.com.
+You can see two of your credit scores for free, updated every 14 days, on Credit.com and you are entitled to a free copy of your credit report every 12 months from the three main credit reporting agencies (Equifax, Experian and TransUnion), which you can get by visiting AnnualCreditReport.com.

 Why it’s Important to Know More Than Your Credit Score